Discover more from West Africa Weekly

 The diplomat’s name?
 A certain Olayinka Sonayon Fisher.

 Perhaps the most telling part of this story is that following the release of this NYT article and his subsequent exit from the diplomatic corps, Fisher appears to have intentionally dropped all mention of “Sonayon” from his name.
-In fact, it took the extraordinary step of making a few calls to my hometown Badagry, where the name “Sonayon” also originates from, to confirm his identity.
+In fact, it takes the extraordinary step of making a few calls to my hometown Badagry, which is the geographical origin of the name “Sonayon”, to confirm his identity.
 The fact that this has somehow slipped under the radar for decades despite his custody of one of the most sensitive databases in Nigeria is a sign of a catastrophic failure of state intelligence and due diligence.

 Making this point further, I speak to a lawyer, Solomon Igberaese to give his professional opinion of this issue.
 He points out that according to the Public Procurement Act 2007, someone with Fisher’s background should have been disqualified from the public procurement process.
 In his words:

 “Falsification of fact can be interpreted to also include drug trafficking.
 Carrying out drug trafficking under any other guise will constitute falsification of fact.
 That he concealed packages inside diplomatic pouches certainly qualifies as falsification of fact.
 Again the section said falsification of facts relating to any matter.”